Foreign Language Requirements for College: What You Need to Know

 Navigating college foreign language requirements is not a ‘one size fits all’ endeavor.
 As Marni A. aptly puts it, “If you passed the Advanced Placement test or took a dual enrollment course, that will pretty much cover all majors [at most schools] — unless, of course, you wish to major or minor in a language.”

 The shared experiences from the Paying for College 101 Facebook Group underscore the importance of proactive research and tailored strategies.
-Either way, finding out more about the foreign language requirements is a great question to ask on a college tour or to research online as early as possible, so your student can take advantage of any opportunities available to them.
+Either way, finding out more about the foreign language requirements is a great question to ask on a college tour or to research online as early as possible, so your student can take advantage of any opportunities available.

 _______